ekdevdes/provider-client-scheduling-app/README.md

 - `cd provider-client-scheduling-app`
 - `npm i`
   - ℹ️ **Note:** This project uses Node `v20.13.1` and npm `v10.5.2`.
 You'll find an `.nvmrc` in the root of this repo to ensure these versions are respected
-  - If your terminal is not setup to auto-load node and npm versions from `.nvmrc` files, copy the below code and add it to your `.zshrc` or `.bashrc`.
+  - If your terminal is not setup to auto-load node and npm versions from `.nvmrc` files, copy the below code and add it to your `.zshrc`.
 Once done, reload your terminal and it should automagically ✨ load in the right version:
     ```bash
       autoload -U add-zsh-hook
       load-nvmrc() {